Oliver E. Williamson

 Oliver Eaton Williamson (September 27, 1932 – May 21, 2020) was an American economist, a professor at the University of California, Berkeley, and recipient of the 2009 Nobel Memorial Prize in Economic Sciences, which he shared with Elinor Ostrom.

-His contributions to transaction cost economics and the theory of the firm are influential in the social sciences.
+His contributions to transaction cost economics and the theory of the firm have been influential in the social sciences, law and economics.
+Williamson described his work as "a blend of soft social science and abstract economic theory".

 Life and career

-Williamson was born in Superior, Wisconsin, on 27 September 1932.
+Oliver "Olly" Williamson was born in Superior, Wisconsin, on 27 September 1932.
 He was the son of Sara Lucille (Dunn) and Scott Williamson, both of whom were high school teachers.
+As a child, Williamson attended Central High School in Superior.

-Williamson attended Central High School in Superior.
-He received his BSc in management from the MIT Sloan School of Management in 1955.
+Williamson's dual enrollment between Ripon College and MIT earned him his bachelor's degree in management from the MIT Sloan School of Management in 1955.
+During his time in his undergraduate academic career, his studies in engineering sparked his initial interest in transaction costs.
 After graduating, he worked as a project engineer for General Electric, as well as the Central Intelligence Agency.

-Williamson received an MBA from Stanford University in 1960, and his PhD from Carnegie Mellon University in 1963.
+Williamson received an MBA from Stanford University in 1960, and his PhD from Carnegie Mellon University, formerly Carnegie Tech, in 1963.
+His dissertation was titled 'The Economics of Discretionary Behaviour: Managerial Objectives in a Theory of the Firm'.
 A student of Ronald Coase, Herbert A. Simon and Richard Cyert, he specialized in transaction cost economics.

-From 1963 to 1965 he was an Assistant Professor of Economics at the University of California, Berkeley.
+From 1963 to 1965 he was an assistant professor of economics at the University of California, Berkeley.
 From 1965 to 1983 he was a professor at the University of Pennsylvania and from 1983 to 1988, a Gordon B. Tweedy Professor of Economics of Law and Organization at Yale University.
 While at Yale, Williamson was a founder of The Journal of Law, Economics, & Organization.
 He held professorships in business administration, economics, and law at the University of California, Berkeley since 1988 and was the Edgar F. Kaiser Professor Emeritus at the Haas School of Business.
-As a Fulbright Distinguished Chair, in 1999 he taught Economics at the University of Siena.
+As a Fulbright Distinguished Chair, in 1999 he taught economics at the University of Siena.

 Found to be one of the most cited authors in the social sciences, in 2009, he was awarded the Nobel Memorial Prize in Economics for "his analysis of economic governance, especially the boundaries of the firm", sharing it with Elinor Ostrom.
-Williamson died on May 21, 2020 in Berkeley, California.
+Williamson died on May 21, 2020, in Berkeley, California.